niiick1/cashflower-ui/README.md

 npm start
 ```

-API will run on `http://localhost:3000`
+Application will run on `http://localhost:3000`

 ### Start the back-end server